 Applicants should have five GSCE passes including Mathematics, English Language and a science including:

-- 240 points from at least two A levels / Scottish Advanced Higher to include grades CC, one to be in a Science subject
+- 280 points from at least two A levels / Scottish Advanced Higher to include grades CC, one to be in a Science subject (Biology or Chemistry)

 - Or 'Foundation leading to BSc Health Sciences'